i. Chart patterns are repeatedly found to be formed and they make it predictable to trade too.

 What are chart patterns?

-In trading, price charts are mainly comprised of candlesticks.
+In trading, price charts are full of candlesticks.
 Hence, chart patterns can be defined as an arrangement of these candlesticks.

 It should be noted that chart patterns are different from candlestick patterns.